 (11) Table 4: Number and percentage of students, by sexual identity — United States and selected U.S. sites, Youth Risk Behavior Surveys, 2021 (cdc.gov)

-Contact your County Supervisor and demand that these books are removed
+Contact your County Supervisor and ask for these books to be removed

 Call 540 928-2006 or email: